 I am happy to have been a part of Silk Prison, a double LP made in the Phantom Manor Studio (the link here is to a nice oral history of the Manor published by the Chicago Reader).
 Mike Lust taught me the importance of hitting command S throughout a session.
 He also gave me a firsthand view of how the music industry is changing, and what it might take to keep up with it.
 Check out Mobile Manor Studios…

 *The Ghost (2002-2005).
 The band moved from the Bay Area to Chicago around the time I graduated high school.
 Their guitarist left, and I joined, moving away from my hometown to venture out into the world.

 I enjoyed working with Brian Deck at the now defunct Engine Studios in Wicker Park, Chicago, as well as Sean Johnson at Acme Studios, also now closed, on Belmont Avenue.
 Being a part of the Thick Oil compilation, where bands were brought into an old oil refinery on the South Side to track in a day, was another highlight of this journey.
 Our label-mates The Exit and Form of Rocket were our touring partners for much of this time, and made incredible records.

 Here is a link to our show at the Fireside bowl shortly after we returned from Europe.

-RAMI award winning trio that once played in a barn on Halloween dressed as a pirate (Steve) a convict (PJ) and a cowboy (myself).
-The electricity was not grounded, something we discovered into our second or third song, when PJ fell down.
+*Carly’s Day Out (1999-2001).
+RAMI-award winning trio that once played in a barn on Halloween dressed as a pirate (Steve) a convict (PJ) and a cowboy (myself).
+The electricity was not grounded, something we discovered when PJ suddenly fell down.
 He took a while to get it together.
 Then we went on to finish the set with PJ screaming vocals far away from the microphone.